 Items are placed on course reserves per course instructors each semester.
 Items are automatically released from course reserves at the end of the semester.
 Only course instructors may request early release (and re-placement).

 Though we understand that textbook prices are especially high, the library is generally unable to supply required class textbooks for students outside of one copy for course reserves when requested by faculty.
 Why?

 - Purchasing textbooks is part of a college student's usual expenses, along with paying tuition, dorm/rental expenses, and buying school supplies.

 - Faculty are increasingly using online exercises from textbooks that require individual access codes from individual purchase.

 - One of the library's main purposes is to supply a wide breadth of materials for research and study.
-Purchasing copies of textbooks limits those resources.
+Purchasing multiple copies of textbooks limits those resources.